 The applied liquid is 90 percent transparent, waterproof, and will last for a few weeks.
 One bottle will set you back $15 and is good for about 15 applications.
 There are two versions available: Nanotips Black for leather and rubber gloves and Nanotips Blue that can be used on fabrics and fleeces.

 So, there you have it.
-These are the best touchscreen gloves we think you can get on the market right now.
+These are the best gloves that work with touchscreens we think you can get on the market right now.
 They all basically do the same thing but each one has a different design, so we’re sure you’ll be able to find a pair that you like.
 Which pair of touchscreen gloves listed above is the one you would consider getting?
 Let us know in the comment section below.